Download Historical Monuments Data in Shapefile, KML, MID +15 GIS Formats

 • Users need to log in to access and download their preferred data formats.

-Step-by-Step Guide to Download Waste Recycling Centers Data
+Step-by-Step Process to Download Tea Plantations Data

-Step 1: Search for Waste Recycling Centers Data
+Step 1: Search for Tea Plantations Data

-Step 2: Use AI Search Tool
+Step 2: Use the AI Tool for Quick Searches

 With MAPOG’s versatile toolkit, you can effortlessly upload vector and upload Excel or CSV data, incorporate existing layers, perform polyline splitting, use the converter for various formats, calculate isochrones, and utilize the Export Tool.